pietroguiotto/Drink-it-up/README.md

 # Drink-it-up
-Single page app to keep track of water drank during the day
+Single page app to keep track of water drank during the day.

+Uses localStorage to memorize values if you leave the page.